-The Yellow Card Scheme is the UK system for collecting and monitoring information on suspected safety concerns or incidents involving: medicines, medical devices and e-cigarette devices and liquids.
-The Scheme is run by the MHRA and currently relies on voluntary reporting of suspected safety concerns or incidents by healthcare professionals and members of the public (patients, users, or carers).
-The purpose of the Scheme is to provide an early warning that the safety of a product may require further investigation.
+The Yellow Card scheme is the UK system for collecting and monitoring information on suspected safety concerns or incidents involving: medicines, medical devices and e-cigarette devices and liquids.
+The scheme is run by the MHRA and currently relies on voluntary reporting of suspected safety concerns or incidents by healthcare professionals and members of the public (patients, users, or carers).
+The purpose of the scheme is to provide an early warning that the safety of a product may require further investigation.

-The Yellow Card database holds information of value to public health and patient care; as a result, we may receive requests for the information contained in Yellow Card reports for medicines for academic research purposes that have potential scientific and / or significant public health value.
+The Yellow Card database holds information of value to public health and patient care; as a result, we may receive requests for the information contained in Yellow Card reports for academic research purposes that have potential scientific and / or significant public health value.
 However, the MHRA is conscious of the duty of confidentiality to patients and reporters.
 Therefore, all applications for research using Yellow Card data will be reviewed and approved by an independent advisory Committee to ensure patient and reporter confidentiality is respected, and that information from Yellow Card reports which may indirectly identify individuals are used appropriately.